 *actual patient of FacesFirst Cosmetic Surgery

-The Weekend Facelift (also called the mini facelift and the S-lift) is designed to have minimal downtime and less cost.
-The Weekend Facelift will treat early laxity in the corner of the mouth and jowl area that is too advanced to be treated simply by a mid-facelift (cheek lift) procedure alone.
-It differs from a full facelift in that it does not treat laxity (sagging skin) in the neck or the lateral temporal area, but only laxity in the jowl.
-With a Weekend Facelift, the incisions are hidden in the skin creases and patients are able to resume their normal activity within several days after surgery.
-For a candidate with early aging changes and an active lifestyle, this procedure can be extremely beneficial.
-Performed under local anesthesia, the Weekend Facelift takes only about four days from pre-op to recovery.
-Plus, we use a tumescent solution that results in less bruising and faster recovery.
-It can also be combined with a mid facelift or forehead lift for maximum rejuvenation and minimal downtime.
+The Weekend Facelift (also called the mini facelift or the S-lift) is designed to have minimal downtime and a lower cost than a traditional facelift.
+This plastic surgery procedure can treat early skin laxity around the corners of the mouth and jowl area that is too advanced to be treated simply by a mid-facelift (cheek lift) procedure alone.
+It differs from a full facelift in that it does not treat laxity (sagging skin) in the neck or the lateral temporal area.

 Benefits of the Weekend Facelift include: